emca-it/EnergySOAR/07-0-0-Integrations/07-0-0-Integration.rst

 Enter the file ``/opt/synapse/conf/exchange.conf`` and make the following changes.

-Set the API key and user in TheHive section.
+Set the API key and user in Energy SOAR Base section.

 .. code-block:: none